ramkirant/design_patterns/README.md

 ### Abstract Factory Pattern
 Abstract Factory Pattern is also called as factory of factories.
 While factory pattern returns from a group of similar objects, abstract factory pattern returns from a group of similar factories.

+Abstract Factory can be used when we have to use platform specific classes.
+For example, let us assume we have a factory of UI objects.
+We can create an abstract factory which contains factories of different operating system specific objects.
+We can have a factory of Windows UI objects and another factory of Mac OS UI Objects.
+We can create an abstract factory which returns either windows factory or Mac OS factory depending upon the OS.

 ### Singleton Pattern
 As per singleton pattern, we create a class that has only one instance to it and provide a global point of access to it.
 In other words, the class should ensure that only a single instance of it is created and used by all other classes.
 There are two types of singleton design patter
 1. Early Instantiation